Pre-Arrival Guide for New International Students

 Rabbit Transit is the name of York’s local bus service.
 During International New Student Orientation, you will be able to purchase bus tickets at a discounted price.
 These discounted passes may be purchased throughout the year in the Office of Student Affairs.

 The Penn State York campus has a variety of recreational activities available for all students.
 The Joe and Rosie Ruhl Student Community Center houses two gymnasiums, a game room, and a fitness center.
 There are tennis courts, soccer fields, and lots of open green space in Memorial Park!
 There are also local recreational options including golf, skiing, bowling, ice skating, camping, and movie theaters.

 Check out the York County Visitors Bureau for a listing of area attractions, festivals, shopping, food and more.
 York County has an important place in American history and manufacturing.

 Penn State York Office of Student Affairs contact information

-Everyone in the Office of Student Affairs is here to help you have a good experience while studying at Penn State York.
+The staff in the Office of Student Affairs are here to help you have a good experience while studying at Penn State York.
 Please contact us with questions.